Bernardin-François Fouquet

 Portrait of Bernardin-François Fouquet (1705-1785), archbishop of Embrun (1740-1767).

-Bernardin François Fouquet (8 January 1705, Rennes - 20 April 1785, Paris) was a French Catholic prelate, Cardinal, abbot and archbishop of Embrun from 1740 to 1767.
+Bernardin François Fouquet (8 January 1705, Rennes - 20 April 1785, Paris) was a French Catholic prelate, abbot and archbishop of Embrun from 1740 to 1767.

 Family

 Bernardin François Fouquet was the son of René-François Fouquet La Bonne Bouchefolière and his wife Suzanne Gentile.
 He came from a collateral line of the family of Nicolas Fouquet and is a distant relative of Marshal Charles Louis Auguste Fouquet.